yzz127/osdev/README.md

 D (bit 6): Set if the page has been written to (become dirty) Reserved (bit 7:8): Used by CPU internally
-AVAIL (bit 9:11): Unused and available for kernel-use Page frame address (bit 12:31): The high 20 bits of the frame address in physical memory
+AVAIL (bit 9:11): Unused and available for kernel-use Page frame address (bit 12:31): The high 20 bits of the frame address in physical memory.

 Enabling paging:
 1. Copy the location of the page directory into the CR3 register